Note: Links with green underlines are shopping links and will open in a new window

 Below: You can hang boots on the Boot Butler with the soles facing in our out.
 (Photo courtesy of Boot Butler.
 Used with permission.)

-Like we mentioned in the paragraph above, we hung the Boot Butler so that the soles of the boots were facing in, toward the wall.
-With the boots facing this direction, to take down a pair we wanted to wear meant we had to left lift off the individual unit that held the boots, tip it forward slightly, and let the boots slip right off.
+Like we mentioned above, we first hung the Boot Butler so that the soles of the boots were facing in, toward the wall.
+With the boots facing this direction, to take down a pair we wanted to wear meant we had to lift off the individual unit that held the boots, tip it forward slightly, and let the boots slip right off.
 This was fast and easy.

 But when we wanted to hang the boots back up again, well, that was sometimes awkward.
 To hang them back up meant putting the boots side-by-side on the floor, then sliding the legs and feet of the Boot Butler down their tops and into the toes.
 This was also fast and easy.